stream-zero/shared-docs-common/content/en/docs/fx/Developer_Guide/Payload_Encryption.md

 print(f"AES Key (hex): {aes_key_hex}")
 ```

+## Encryption Key Storage
+For enhanced security, both the sending and receiving services must adhere to stringent key management practices.
+Specifically, the AES key should be securely stored and retrieved from the FX secrets management system.
+Under no circumstances should the key be embedded directly in `config.json` files or included within Git repositories.
+Storing keys in such locations significantly increases the risk of unauthorized access and potential data breaches.
+Instead, leveraging dedicated secrets management tools ensures that the key remains encrypted and accessible only to authorized services and individuals, thereby maintaining the integrity and confidentiality of the encrypted payloads.

 ## Payload Encryption and Decryption

 The following snippet demostrates how you can decrypt strings or dicts.